The Apple TV is back on Amazon

 But ahead of Apple’s WWDC event this summer, Recode reported that Amazon and Apple were nearing an agreement to bring Amazon’s app to Apple TV.
 BuzzFeed later confirmed the news, ahead of Cook’s announcement.

-The product listing for the Apple TV on Amazon was first spotted by 9to9Mac, which noted the 64 GB Apple TV 4K ($199) was added to Amazon’s site in the last couple of days.
+The product listing for the Apple TV on Amazon was first spotted by 9to5Mac, which noted the 64 GB Apple TV 4K ($199) was added to Amazon’s site in the last couple of days.
 It’s also not a third-party listing, and can be added to shoppers’ carts now even if it’s “out of stock.”
 (Appleinsider also found a 32 GB model available, but said it appeared to be from a gray-market seller.)

 The re-emergence of the Apple TV also hints that the Amazon Prime Video app will soon be appearing in the Apple TV App Store, as previously planned.
 But although the newest version of the Apple TV has gone on sale, the Amazon Prime Video app is still ‘coming soon.’